thinkshout/mandrill/README.txt

 ### Account Summary
 Shows account information, quotas, and all-time usage stats.

+## Activity
+The Mandrill Activity sub-modules allows users to view email activity for any Drupal entity with a valid email address.
+Configuration and usage details are in sub-module's README file.

 ## SEND TEST EMAIL

 The Send Test Email function is pretty self-explanatory.
 The To: field will